Lopez, Marlins team on 1-hitter, hand Mets 4th loss in row

 Anderson’s single in the third gave Miami a 2-0 lead.

-The Mets bounced into inning-ending double-plays in the sixth and eighth.
+The Mets bounced into inning-ending double plays in the sixth and eighth.

 SEWALD TO MINORS